 In the past, companies have slapped banner ads on the side of their website and hoped for the best.
 It was a time when ads were untargeted, unresponsive, and ugly.

 More recently, Google’s Adsense tool allowed site owners to place targeted ads on their sites that would make them money.
-Unfortunately, people will still put an ad anywhere with no regard for aesthetics or design because it is all about creating a quick dollar – not about creating a solid user experience.
+Unfortunately, people will still put an ad anywhere without regard for aesthetics or design because it is all about creating a quick dollar – not creating a solid user experience.

 These banner ads and Adsense ads are the epitome of bad design, and they also negatively impact your search engine rankings by driving traffic to the site and hurting your organic search rankings.
 Furthermore, users find banner ads annoying because they disrupt their browsing experience.

 Another web design practice you must avoid is narrow spacing.
 One of the aims of a competent web designer is to develop a design that is accessible and viewable on most gadgets.
 In the 90s, this included 800 by 600 resolution CRT monitors.
 Nowadays, the website should be responsive.
 It means that it will adjust to different screen sizes.

 Design should be viewable on a PC and tablets, for example, without the need for horizontal scrolling or zooming in and out of sight.
 It is very important since today’s web users have grown accustomed to using their phones to browse the internet.

 Designers should ensure that their site will redirect from mobile phones to a desktop version and vice versa rather than having one version for tablets and another for PCs.

 Another basic web design practice you must avoid is the use of tables.
 Tables have been going out of style for a while, and with good reason.
 But once upon a time, websites were developed using tables.
 It enabled faster design and helped maintain code that didn’t look like spaghetti.
 As time goes by, more effective and efficient content development methods emerge, and tables slowly disappear.